t-izbassar/rainy-day/README.md

 instead of strategic solution to the problem.
 But those decisions should be made with the consequences in mind, as they will follow us, until we really fix the issue.

+## Final thoughts

+Thanks for your time.
+Overall I don't like the algorithm based tasks as they don't showcase the important questions of writing maintainable and clean code.
+Of course you can try to do it as clean as possible and that's what I've tried to do here.
+It's certainly not ideal, so I'm looking forward to constructive comments, from which I can learn.
+Hope, I've demonstrated my thought process and it will be a good starting point to get to know each other.
+In the end, it all comes down to the collaboration process with people, so it's not so important what exactly the technology was or what exactly the algorithm was.
+The important thing is to share the same values and to try to achieve the same goals.

 ## License